jorgecarleitao/pyglet-gui/README.md

     Pyglet-gui uses mixins for extending functionality of viewers and controllers.
     This increases code reusability and modularity.

-    For example, you add mouse hovering behaviour to a button by mixin a Button with a HoveringMixin.
+    For example, mouse hovering behaviour is added with a HoveringMixin class.

 * Implements an abstraction for graphical appearance

-    Pyglet-gui uses the concept of "theme", on which each (static) resource is defined in a JSON file.
+    Pyglet-gui uses "themes" where each (static) resource is defined in a JSON file.
-    This file is loaded into a Theme, and viewers can load specific resources by choosing the particular resource they want by a unique path.
+    This file is loaded, and viewers select specific resources from an unique path.

     For example, the Pyglet-gui standard Button chooses the path